What Is an Echocardiogram?

 Doctors may order an echocardiogram to look for any problems with the heart's walls and valves, the blood vessels leading to and from the heart, and the heart's pumping strength.

-Your child should be able to eat and drink normally beforehand.
-Do not put any lotions, creams, or powders on your child's chest on the day of the echocardiogram.
+You should be able to eat and drink normally beforehand.
+Do not put any lotions, creams, or powders on your chest on the day of the echocardiogram.

-Your child should wear a shirt that can be easily taken off for the test.
-Older children will be given a gown.
-You also can bring along a toy, book, or video as a distraction.
+Wear a shirt that can be easily taken off for the test.
+You will be given a gown to wear.

 What Happens During an Echocardiogram?

-An echocardiogram is done in a darkened room, with your child lying down.
-Small metal stickers (electrodes) are placed on the chest.
-These measure the rhythm of the heart beating.
-Gel put on the chest helps sounds waves travel from the echocardiogram wand (the transducer) to the heart and back again.
+An echocardiogram is done in a darkened room, while you are lying down.
+Small metal stickers (called electrodes) are placed on your chest.
+These measure the rhythm of your heart beating.
+Gel put on your chest helps sounds waves travel from the echocardiogram wand (called the transducer) to the heart and back again.
 The person doing the test will move the wand around to get pictures of the heart from different angles.

 How Long Does an Echocardiogram Take?

 It usually takes 30 to 60 minutes to get the pictures needed.
-If your child is calm and lying still, it can help the test go quicker.
 The gel and stickers are removed when the test is over.